wso2/docs-is/en/docs/develop/extend/workflows/write-a-custom-workflow-template.md

 ## Add a new workflow template

 A workflow template defines a configurable flow.
 It is an abstract representation of a workflow.
-You can add a new template by creating a custom bundle as below and copying it to `repository/components/dropins` folder.
+You can add a new template by creating a custom bundle as below and copying it to `<IS_HOME>/repository/components/dropins` folder.

-First, you need to create a `SampleTemplate` class which extends the `AbstractTemplate` class.
+First, you need to create a `SampleTemplate` class which extends the [AbstractTemplate](https://github.com/wso2/carbon-identity-framework/blob/master/components/workflow-mgt/org.wso2.carbon.identity.workflow.mgt/src/main/java/org/wso2/carbon/identity/workflow/mgt/template/AbstractTemplate.java) class.
 The following methods should be overridden:

--   `getInputData()`:  Provides the parameter definition required by the template.
+-   `getInputData()` -  Provides the parameter definition required by the template.

--   `getTemplateId()`: Should return the template Id which should be unique
+-   `getTemplateId()` - Should return the template Id which should be unique.

--   `getName()`: Returns a user friendly name for the template.
-This will be the name shown at the admin UI
+-   `getName()` - Returns a user friendly name for the template.
+This will be the name shown at the admin UI.

--   `getDescription()`: Returns a description about this template
+-   `getDescription()` - Returns a description about this template.

 ??? example "Click to view a sample class written for a multi-step approval template"
     ```